Mount Cayley volcanic field: Occupation

 Several volcanic features in the MCVF were illustrated by volcanologist Jack Souther in 1980, including Mount Cayley, Cauldron Dome, Slag Hill, Mount Fee, Ember Ridge and Ring Mountain, which was titled Crucible Dome at the time.
-This resulted in the creation of a geologic map that showed the regional terrain and locations of the volcanoes.
+This resulted in the creation of a geological map that showed the regional terrain and locations of the volcanoes.
 The most detailed study of Mount Cayley took place during this period.
 Little Ring Mountain at the northernmost end of the MCVF had not been studied at the time and was not included on Souther's 1980 map.
 Ember Ridge at the southern end of the MCVF was originally mapped as a cluster of five lava domes.
 The sixth lava dome, Ember Ridge Northeast, was discovered by Ph.D. student Melanie Kelman during a period of research in 2001.

 The hot springs adjacent to Mount Cayley have made the MCVF a target for geothermal exploration.
 At least 16 geothermal sites have been identified in British Columbia, Mount Cayley being one of the six areas most capable for commercial development.
 Others include Meager Creek and Pebble Creek near Pemberton, Lakelse Hot Springs near Terrace, Mount Edziza on the Tahltan Highland and the Lillooet Fault Zone between Harrison Lake and the community of Lillooet.
 Temperatures of 50 C to more than 100 C have been measured in shallow boreholes on the southwestern flank of Mount Cayley.
 However, its severe terrain makes it challenging to develop a proposed 100 megawatt power station in the area.